 * LME/ShFE arb: bit.ly/2wZSAEz (Updates with official prices, adds comment)

 By Jan Harvey

-LONDON, Feb 19 (Reuters) - Copper fell on Monday as a firmer dollar prompted some profit taking in the metal after its biggest weekly rise in more than a year, while aluminium rose as the United States said it was considering import tariffs on the metal.
+LONDON, Feb 19 (Reuters) - Copper fell on Monday as a recovery in the dollar prompted some profit-taking in the metal after its biggest weekly rise in more than a year, while aluminium climbed as the United States said it was considering import tariffs on the metal.

 Copper, widely used in construction, surged 7 percent last week as a rebound in stock markets showed increasing appetite for risk, and as the dollar tumbled, boosting the appeal of assets priced in the U.S. currency.

 “Financial markets have had quite a volatile month, and that has also been the case for copper,” Danske Bank analyst Jens Pedersen said.
 “Today it could simply be a case of the dollar strengthening a bit, and that weighing on base metals.”

 “We are heading for another round of manufacturing PMIs this week, which is a gauge of how industrial activity is doing - whether it is still moving ahead at a relatively strong pace, which should cap downside for copper and other base metals, or whether it is close to a peak.
 That is what the market is looking at right now.”

 * COPPER: London Metal Exchange copper was down 1.3 percent at $7,137 a tonne in official midday trading.
 With many Asian markets closed for the Lunar New Year break and U.S. markets also shuttered for Presidents Day, volumes were exceptionally light across base metals.

 * COPPER INVENTORIES: Copper stocks in LME warehouses MCUSTX-TOTAL rose another 5,500 tonnes to 338,275 tonnes, exchange data showed on Monday, their highest since May last year.